micaelahornok/global-air-pollution-analysis/README.md

 ### Geographic Distribution

 An interactive map visualized the geographic distribution of PM2.5 levels across different countries.
 This map, color-coded based on average PM2.5 levels, facilitated a geographic comparison of air pollution and highlighted regions with severe air quality issues.
+Click [here](https://public.tableau.com/views/InteractivePM2_5AirPollutionTrends/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to view the dashboard on Tableau.

 ### Temporal Trends

 The line graph displays the mean annual PM2.5 levels for all countries from 2010 to 2017.
 This visualization enables comparison of pollution trends across different countries, highlighting how air quality has changed over time and identifying any patterns of increase or decrease in pollution levels.
+Click [here](https://public.tableau.com/views/InteractivePM2_5AirPollutionTrends/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to view the dashboard on Tableau.

 ### Annual Averages

 The bar chart presents the average PM2.5 levels for each country across the years 2010 to 2017.
 This chart provides a summary view of the average annual air pollution levels for each country, allowing for an easy comparison of overall pollution levels between countries on a yearly basis.
+Click [here](https://public.tableau.com/views/InteractivePM2_5AirPollutionTrends/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to view the dashboard on Tableau.

 ### Additional Insights